-- Install Universal Restore from the product installation package (in addition to Agent for Windows or Bootable Media Builder). - If the agent is already installed, you can connect the management console to the machine, click Help > Change license and specify the license key or the license server from where to take the Universal Restore license.
+- Install Universal Restore from the product installation package (in addition to Agent for Windows, Agent for Linux or Bootable Media Builder). - If the agent is already installed, you can connect the management console to the machine, click Help > Change license and specify the license key or the license server from where to take the Universal Restore license.